nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 - Are there any problems with the data?
   - `It can be better if the data provides more information regarding measuring unit of time, stations,...`

+Cyclistic's historical data - which is open to the public and kept on cloud.
+The data has been made available by Motivate International Inc.

+The Cyclistic trip data is available [here](https://divvy-tripdata.s3.amazonaws.com/index.html) that are historical trip data from 2013 to 2024.

 #### Data Organization

+The data consists of csv files, is organized by quarters in the year from 2013 to 2019 and by month from 2020 to 2024.
+Each CSV file structured utilizing rows and columns

+At the time I perform this analysis June 2024, I use Cyclistic’s historical trip data in 2023 to analyze.

 There are 12 files with naming convention of `YYYYMM-divvy-tripdata.csv` and each file includes information for one month: